 TILT is forecasting revenue of $70 million in 2018 and in excess of $200 million by the end of 2019.

 Here’s a snapshot of each entity’s reach and scope:

 - Baker Technologies of Denver is a cannabis technology firm with products that include online ordering, customer loyalty, messaging and analytics.
 The company works with more than 1,000 dispensaries in 24 states and Canada.

 - Bend, Oregon-based Briteside is a manufacturer of prefabricated modular cultivation units and provides home delivery- and subscription-based services.

 - Sea Hunter of Boston is a cannabis investor and operator of state-licensed operators and dispensaries in three states.

-- Sante Veritas Therapeutics of Vancouver, British Columbia, is awaiting a cannabis production license.
+- Sante Veritas Holdings of Vancouver, British Columbia, has a subsidiary, Sante Veritas Therapeutics, awaiting a cannabis production license.
 The firm recently completed a build-out of its first manufacturing facility in Powell River, British Columbia.

 The firm said it will use its combined capital for acquisitions and infrastructure as it continues to grow, said Alex Coleman, TILT’s CEO.

 “Our platform will allow us to get into new markets and grow at a lower cost in less time,” Coleman told Marijuana Business Daily, adding that the firm expects to launch in every state that legalizes cannabis.
 “The only variable is time.”

 - Baker CEO Joel Milton, who will become president overseeing the technology side.